David-VTUK/CKA-StudyGuide/RevisionTopics/01-Cluster Architcture, Installation and Configuration.md

 *  Kubeadm has created the admin kubeconfig file for you, and recommends copying this to the logged on users home directory for ease

-* Kubeadm has **not** deploed a pod networking solution yet.
-Therefore this is a post-install activity
+* Kubeadm has **not** deployed a pod networking solution yet.
+Therefore, this is a post-install activity

 *  Kubeadm has provided a join command together with a token to add worker nodes.
 We can regenerate this token if required.